E-M-McCormick/multiREG/README.md

   - Supports a large number of observed variables (capable of estimating a whole-brain network map).

+      - **NOTE:** Large numbers of variables will significantly increase run time.

       - Alternatively can support interaction effects between endogenous variables, or between exogenous and endogenous variables.